We aim to develop our activity on a balanced basis for the benefit of all.

 © Nicolas Duffaure

 Bordeaux Métropole Tourism and Convention Office (OTCBM) is taking action for a tourism and events industry with a positive impact for residents, visitors and the environment.
-Since 2019, it has taken part in the GDS-Index and has been awarded the French “Qualité Tourisme”, “Tourisme et Handicap”, “Innovative and Sustainable Destination” labels, and received ISO20121 certification for the responsible management of its events industry.
+Since 2019, it has taken part in the GDS-Index and has been awarded the French “Qualité Tourisme” and “Tourisme et Handicap” labels, and received ISO20121 certification for the responsible management of its events industry.

 The 4 axis of the Metropolitan strategy for sustainable tourism & events